AttekmiContact Us

 The risk of fraud

 CTV is an appealing space not only for advertisers but also for fraudsters.
 In 2022, malicious activity in the CTV space spiked by 69% compared to the previous years.
-So, ad fraud is the biggest challenge for industry players and stands for invalid traffic presented by counterfeit clicks, impressions, and conversions.
+So, CTV ad fraud is a big challenge for industry players and stands for invalid traffic presented by counterfeit clicks, impressions, and conversions.

 This malicious activity compromises the return on media investment and leads to a decrease or total loss of revenue.
 Ad fraud occurs on sites and apps, or can be caused by malicious bots.

-The good news is that AdTech companies can detect and minimize the effect of fraudulent schemes on ad displays by cooperating with trusted partners.
+The question "What is bot traffic?" does not always imply something negative.
+There are some "good" bots as well.
+Another good piece of news is that AdTech companies can detect and minimize the effect of fraudulent schemes on ad displays by cooperating with trusted partners.
 Working with Attekmi solutions, you can use an integrated ad fraud detection system.

 Ecosystem fragmentation